MatthewL09/zillow-regression-project/README.md

         - convert data types
         - encode categorical columns
         - renames columns
-        - creates a columns for house 'age'
+        - created a columns for house 'age'
         - scale data for exploration
     - Create a function that splits the data into 3 sets. train, validate, test
         - Split 20% (test data), 24% (validate data), and 56%(test data)